We are e-bikes obsessed and may earn a commission if you buy something through our site. More…

 A midmotor can also compete with the battery for space on your bike.

 Hub motors are exactly that; the hub is larger and within it is the motor.

 They come in front wheel, rear wheel, and even both, for all-wheel drive.
 The advantage of all-wheel drive is that the torque is supplied to the tire via the spokes directly from the hub.

 This direct transfer results in fewer broken parts.
-A disadvantage is that a hub motor makes the wheels heavier and affects the responsiveness of the suspension, unlike the mid motor.
-Motors come in four sizes by watts: 250, 500, 750 and 1000 watts.
+A disadvantage is that a hub motor makes the wheels heavier and affects the responsiveness of the suspension, unlike the mid-motor.
+Motors come in four sizes by watts: 250, 500, 750, and 1000 watts.

-For the purists or former cyclist, 250 watts is enough.
+For the purists or former cyclists, 250 watts is enough.
 The smaller motor is just enough to help on the hills a bit.
 The other extreme is the individuals who want more power and they find ways to increase output to the max.
 Wherever you find yourself, there is a motor and battery combination to meet your needs.

 Choose your battery size

 The battery and charger are matched with the motor.

 The common voltages are 36-volt, 48-volt, 52-volt, and 72-volt.